SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ---
 Greetings!
 I'm Songhua Hu (胡松华), a Postdoctoral Researcher at [MIT Senseable City Lab](https://senseable.mit.edu/).
-My research explores the dynamic intersection of human mobility, urban sensing, and data mining, with a particular emphasis on Mobility Sensing and Computing, Urban Mobility Resilience, Computational Social Science, and Health Geography.
+My research explores the intersection of human mobility, urban sensing, and data mining, with a particular emphasis on Mobility Sensing and Computing, Network Resilience, Travel Demand Modelling, and Health Geography.

-I have a deep passion for seeking novel solutions to complex urban transportation challenges and am always eager to experiment with emerging sensing and modelling techniques.
+I'm passionate about seeking innovative solutions for complex urban transportation challenges using emerging sensing and modelling techniques.
-Throughout my research journey, I've been working with a diverse set of sensors (_Mobile phones, Cameras, Floating cars, Social media_) using different modelling approaches (_Deep learning, Statistics, Simulation, Network science, Cloud computing_).
+I've been working with a diverse set of sensors (_Mobile phones, Traffic cameras, Floating cars, Social media_) using different modelling approaches (_Deep learning, Statistics, Simulation, Network science, Cloud computing_).
-My work has been applied to various scenarios, spanning travel demand modeling, transportation economics, traffic simulation, disaster response, mobility as a Service (MaaS), epidemiology, traffic emissions, and environmental health.
+My work has been applied to various scenarios: _Digit-twin mobility system, Next-generation travel demand modelling, Disaster response, Social sentiment and perception, Travel behavioral economics, Mobility as a Service (MaaS), Traffic emission, Environmental justice, and Epidemiology_.

 ***